frictionlessdata/frictionless-py/docs/guides/extracting-data.md

 ## Extracting Resource

-A resource contains only one file and for extracting a resource we can use the same approach we used above but providing only one file.
+A resource contains only one file and for extracting a resource we can use the same approach we used above except we'll provide only one file.
 We will extract data using a metadata descriptor:

 ```python
 from frictionless import extract